Saving on a Tight Budget

 Take Free Money and Save it

 Tip 8: Low- and moderate-income workers qualify, each year, for an Earned Income Tax Credit that can put over $1,000, and often more than $2,000, in your pocket.
-IRS Publication 596 explains how to apply, or you can contact your local tax payer assistance center for in-person help.
+The EITC Assistant tool provided by the IRS can help you determine if you qualify to claim the credit, or you can contact your local tax payer assistance center for in-person help.
 Then be sure to save at least half of this windfall.

 Tip 9: Participate in a local Investment Development Account (IDA) program.
 In return for attending financial education sessions and agreeing to save for a home, education, or business, you typically receive $2 for every $1 you save through an IDA program.
 So, $25 that you save each month ends up as $900 at the end of a year.